 Marijuana should be treated the same as alcohol within a moving vehicle.
 It should never be opened, consumed, or even handled while the RV is in motion, and that goes for both the driver and passengers.
 Many states require marijuana to be stored in childproof containers that have certain types of seals.

 We suggest that you always keep any marijuana or THC-containing products in a child-proof container provided by a legal marijuana dispensary and store the container away from the driver’s area, such as in a back cabinet.
 If a cop happens to pull you over and sees a marijuana container, you can be sure the officer will have further questions, even within a state where it is legal.

 Always follow any pertinent laws within a state where recreational marijuana is legal.
 You must be 21 to buy and have, you must have no more than the legal amount of that state, and you must follow any other guidelines and laws as they pertain to that state.
 Not sure about a state’s rules and laws?
 Ask the budtender when purchasing marijuana as they know local, state, and federal law as well as many lawyers.

 Under no circumstances should a marijuana container be open while the vehicle is in motion and nor should you ever consume marijuana before getting behind the wheel of a vehicle.
 Consuming marijuana, then driving is considered legally the same as consuming alcohol and driving and should never happen.

 Consuming Marijuana in the Legal States

 Marijuana may be legal in certain states, but many RV parks and state parks still forbid its use.
+Those parks are often federally regulated, so federal law trumps state law.
 Always check where you’re staying to find out their unique rules and regulations when it comes to marijuana consumption.

 Follow these regulations to the letter, as the penalties for breaking the law even in legal states can be steep.
 You also may find yourself banned from certain RV parks or campgrounds in the future for violating their rules.